Pokeyi/VRC-Raycast-Laser/README.md

 # VRC-Raycast-Laser
-Raycast laser renderer and point-plotter for VRChat:
+Raycast laser renderer and point-plotter for VRChat.